webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Disincentivize.md

 ---
 aliases:
 - Disincentivize
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/1
+- Ability/Tier/Low
-  - Abilities
+- Ability/Pool/Intellect
-  - Abilitiesnabler
+- Ability/Categories/Special-Attack
-type: Enabler
-points: 1 Intellect
 ---

-# Disincentivize
+## Disincentivize

-**Points**: 1 Intellect Point
+>1+  Intellect
-**Type**: Enabler

 You hinder all actions attempted by any number of targets within short range who can understand you.
 You choose which targets are affected.
-Affected targets’ actions are hindered for one round.
+Affected targets' actions are hindered for one round.
+Enabler.